-Merkel or Putin: Trump won't be drawn on who he trusts more
+Trump signals Russia deal and slams 'obsolete' NATO

 Republican members of Congress have sharply criticized the deal since it was announced in 2014.

-On Twitter
+Trump's Twitter

 Trump said he doesn't intend to lay off Twitter once he's in the Oval Office and will keep his @realDonaldTrump account, according to the Times of London.